The American Hockey League Board of Governors has approved a move of the Philadelphia Phantoms hockey team to the Glens Falls Civic Center.

 Nearly 1,700 individuals have already made a commitment to the team after the city encouraged local fans to put $25 down on a season ticket as a show of support for professional hockey.

-The Civic Center has nearly 5,000 seats for hockey.
+The Civic Center can seat nearly 5,000 spectators for hockey games.

-The AHL board approved the transfer of ownership of the Philadelphia Phantoms franchise from Philadelphia Phantoms, LP, to a newly formed entity known as Phantoms Hockey LLC, owned by the Brooks Group.
+The AHL board approved the transfer of ownership of the Philadelphia Phantoms franchise from Philadelphia Phantoms LP to a newly formed entity known as Phantoms Hockey LLC, owned by the Brooks Group.
 Andrews said the AHL easily approved the Phantoms’ move, which became necessary with the impending demolition of the team’s home arena in Philadelphia.

 “We’re excited to be returning to the rich AHL tradition and history in Glens Falls,” he said.